 Certainly, a traveller might be concerned about a large fin sticking out of the water as it cruises just offshore.
 But, one tourist complained that “No one told us there would be fish in the sea.
 The children were startled.”

 And, beaches can be distracting places.
 A lady grumbled, “Topless sunbathing on the beach should be banned.
 The holiday was ruined as my husband spent all day looking at other women.”
 “Henry.
 HENRY!
 Did you hear what I just said?”

 The Challenges of Providing Accommodation

 Many travellers have arrived at their destination to find their hotel is not quite what they expected.
 Technically, the brochure might be correct in describing a sea view but the only way it can be obtained is to stand on the toilet tank, craning the head out of the window, and there is indeed a glimpse of ocean between the sewage lagoon and the abattoir.
 In such a case a complaint might be in order.

 At the Daily Record there are some stories about hotel guests who seem unable to think: “I compared the size of our one-bedroom apartment to our friends’ three-bedroom apartment and ours was significantly smaller.”
 No kidding.

 And instructions can be confusing.
 One guest was on the verge of calling police because she thought staff had locked her in the room; she had mistaken the “Do not disturb” sign on the inside of her door as an instruction to not leave.

 A hotel that warned its guests in a brochure that there were “No hairdressers at the accommodation” received the following query “We’re trainee hairdressers―will we be OK staying here?”

 But, some people do have genuine reasons to complain and there are places for them to do just that.

 A woman booked a vacation with Celebrity Cruises.
 It turns out the voyage was devoid of Kardashians, Biebers, and Rihanna’s.
-There was not a single celebrity aboard, not even Tom Cruise; you’d have thought he would have shown up.
+There was not a single celebrity aboard, not even Tom Cruise; you’d have thought, with his name, he would have shown up.
 The vacationer complained Celebrity Cruises was guilty of “false advertising” because of the lack of stars.